Disney World Essentials: What to Pack in Your Disney Day Bag

 harpie marker.
 Disney gift shops sell autograph books, but the smart move is to pick up an inexpensive one before you go.
 Disney autograph books are the perfect idea to bring along for toddlers to help them look back on their experience someday.

 - Glow sticks.
 When the sun sets and the parks really start to come to life, you’ll be so glad to have some glow sticks in your bag.
-Make necklaces and bracelets that will help your party keep track of each other, or hand them out to the kids while waiting for fireworks or parades.
+Make necklaces and bracelets that will help your party keep track of each other, or hand them out to the kids while waiting for fireworks.

 - Quarters and pennies.
 At many of the attractions throughout the parks, you’ll see machines where you can create souvenir pressed pennies.
 Each machine delivers a different design, and some offer a choice of designs.
 You’ll need two quarters and a penny (51 cents), to make each souvenir penny.
 They are cheap and fun souvenirs to collect.